How it started.

 We know you don't want synthetic pesticides in your products.
 That's why we don’t use conventional cotton—anywhere.
 Wherever you see cotton in our products, it’s 100% certified organic.Most of our packaging is biodegradable which means it won't end up as landfill or in our oceans.
 To find out more on how to dispose of your tampons and pads in the right way, read our FAQs.

 Period poverty is an injustice and we strongly believe that we can be part of changing this.

 To start, we've partnered with Development Pamoja, an Irish registered charity in Kenya that we personally know and trust.
 Currently 50-65% of young girls don't have access to proper sanitary products which results in them missing school.
 To combat this, we're providing sanitary products to them.
 Additionally, we believe education is power.
 That's why we're sponsoring doctor-led school visits to educate young girls in rural Kenya on menstrual health.
 We believe this will create a domino effect for the future.

 Periods aren't a choice but great period care is.
-We provide you with a convenient monthly or quarterly subscription to work around your lifestyle.
+We provide you with a convenient subscription delivered to your door, to work around your lifestyle.
 Unlike traditional period product giants, we'll never keep you guessing when it comes to knowing exactly what you are putting in your vagina.
 No mystery ingredients here.